reactjs/react.dev/content/warnings/dont-call-proptypes.md

 If you depend on using PropTypes like this, we encourage you to use or create a fork of PropTypes (such as [these](https://github.com/aackerman/PropTypes) [two](https://github.com/developit/proptypes) packages).

-If you don't fix the warning, this code will crash in production with React 16.
+If you don't fix the warning, this code crashes in production with React 16.

 ### If you don't call PropTypes directly but still get the warning {#if-you-dont-call-proptypes-directly-but-still-get-the-warning}